 After much thought and a year or so of using this knife while camping, I was finally tired of the sheath and the rough edges on the handles.
 So, I broke out some tools and smoothed out the handles to make the knife user friendly.
 Once I did this I knew the sheath would no longer have any level of retention.
 Luckily for me, I know a guy, and I had a custom kydex sheath made.
 Once I got it back, it felt like a whole new knife.

 I am enjoying the slim part of the handle near the front where my index finger wraps around in a hammer grip.
 It feels similar to a finger choil, allowing decent control.

 Overall length is 7.75″ and the cutting edge is 3.25″.
 The blade thickness is 0.16″ and made of 1095 steel.
 The handle materials are black linen micarta, the blade is coated in Tops’ black traction coating.
 The knife is full tang and weighs 3.8oz.

 Tops Knives produces tough products.
 The shape and design works well.
-Jimping on both the top and bottom in addition to the handle shape should keep your hand from sliding forward during a stabbing motion.
+Jimping on both the top and bottom in addition to the handle shape should keep your hand from sliding forward during a stabbing or thrusting motion.
 As a small defense knife, I would give it 5/5 stars.
 I really enjoy the retention offered and how I was able to rapidly deploy it in a time of need.
 I still wouldn’t mount it to a rifle though.
 In the first photo, at the top of the article, you can see the traction coating has been worn though.
 I’ll say that the coating has held up much better than expected.

 As a camp knife, with the modifications and new sheath I’ll give it 3/5 stars.
 I have processed a significant amount of wood and other materials to know that this little blade is indestructible.
 The grind and coating aren’t suited for wood processing but coming in at only 3.8oz it is a good companion for backpacking.